Category Archives: plant nurseries

 Worldwide Exotics Nursery

-It was that article in the Los Angeles Times sometime in the ’90s, accompanied by a photo of Gary Hammer crouched in a crevice of rock with a waterfall flowing behind him.
-The article that christened him the Indiana Jones … Continue reading
+It was that article in the Los Angeles Times sometime in the ’90s, accompanied by a photo of Gary Hammer crouched in a rock crevice or slot canyon with a curtain of waterfall flowing behind him.
+The article that christened … Continue reading

 Posted in agaves, woody lilies, plant nurseries, pots and containers, succulents | 8 Comments